hpc/charliecloud/doc/ch-image.rst

 split across multiple filesystems).
 However, it contains lots of small files and metadata traffic can be intense.
 For example, the Charliecloud test suite uses approximately 400,000 files and directories in the storage directory as of this writing.
-Place it on a filesystem appropriate for this; tmpfs'es such as :code:`/var/tmp` are a good choice if you have enough RAM (:code:`/tmp` is not recommended because :code:`ch-run` bind-mounts it into containers by default).
+Place it on a filesystem appropriate for this; tmpfs’es such as :code:`/var/tmp` are a good choice if you have enough RAM (:code:`/tmp` is not recommended because :code:`ch-run` bind-mounts it into containers by default).